tembo-io/terraform-provider-tembo/internal/provider/temboclient/docs/CreateInstance.md

 ### NewCreateInstance

-`func NewCreateInstance(cpu Cpu, environment Environment, instanceName string, memory Memory, stackType EntityType, storage Storage, ) *CreateInstance`
+`func NewCreateInstance(cpu Cpu, environment Environment, instanceName string, memory Memory, stackType StackType, storage Storage, ) *CreateInstance`

 NewCreateInstance instantiates a new CreateInstance object This constructor will assign default values to properties that have it defined,